rohitpatil07/rohitpatil07/README.md

 #### 🤵 About Me:

-- 🎯 I am an aspiring Software Dev!
+- 🎯 I am an aspiring DevOps Engineer with experience in full stack development!
-- 🔍 I am exploring UI/UX and Technical Writing
+- 🔍 I am exploring new technologies and getting hands on experience on them.
-- 🌱 I’m currently learning DSA and Machine Learning
+- 🌱 I’m currently practicing DSA, System Design.
-- Visit my site at https://rohitpatil.vercel.app

 ---

 #### 📈 My Github Stats: